worldline/learning-kotlin/docs/src/en/kotlin-features/README.md

 - Sealed classes and interfaces cannot be extended or implemented by third parties.

 ::: warning do not define accessors unless needed
-As opposed to Java, Kolin has a better support for properties and allows to add accessors later without refactoring the code that calls these properties.
+As opposed to Java, Kotlin supports properties natively and allows to add accessors later without refactoring the code that calls these properties.
 Thus, by default, just define the name of properties without accessors and use them directly.
 :::